perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 `curl -sSL https://install.pi-hole.net | bash`

 Follow through the pihole installation for which I wont document here as there exists a million others already.

-*Make sure to set a manually assigned IP address to the system!*

 Once pihole is installed we can change the default generated password with this command: